 Dark, bold, intense.
-Our French Roast is roasted with Certified Organic beans sourced from the Mujeres Cafeteras cooperative near Colombia's northern coast.
+Our French Roast is roasted with Fair Trade Organic beans sourced from the ASPROCDEGUA cooperative in Guatemala's Huehuetenango region.

-Nestled in the mountainous region in northern Colombia, the coffees harvested from the high elevation farms can hold up to the extreme heat of a French Roast.
+Nestled in the mountainous region of northern Guatemala, the coffees harvested from the high elevation farms can hold up to the extreme heat of a French Roast.

 The result: a coffee that is rich, smoky, fresh, and ready to be delivered to your door.